 ParkHouston is committed to installing truly accessible, ADA compliant on-street parking spaces (.pdf) to meet the needs of the disabled community.
-The number of spaces has grown from 45 in 2005 to 180 in 2011 at a cost of approximately $8,000 -12,000 per space.
-Upcoming installations include East Downtown, adjacent to the Dynamo Stadium, and Midtown.
+The number of spaces has grown from 45 in 2005 to over 150 at a cost of approximately $8,000 -12,000 per space.
+Installations include Downtown, Midtown and East Downtown adjacent to the Dynamo Stadium.

 Time Limits and Accessible Parking Placards and Plates